HardisonCo/.github/international/saint-lucia/lc-health/hms-gov/index.md

 ## Integration Points

-This document outlines how HMS-GOV is integrated with lc_Health systems in Saint Lucia.
+This document outlines how HMS-GOV is integrated with lc-health systems in Saint Lucia.